hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 The Fabric client will therefore wait for enough peer endorsements (related to the execution of the enclave endorsement validation).
 Then, it will package the responses in a transaction, which is sent to the orderers.
-As the transaction commits (or returns an error), the Fabric client returns the outcome to the FPC client.
+As the transaction commits (or returns an error), the Fabric client returns the outcome to the FPC Client.

-Finally, the FPC client decrypts any successful encrypted response, coming directly from the FPC chaincode.
+Finally, the FPC Client decrypts any successful encrypted response, coming directly from the FPC Chaincode.
 Then, it delivers the plaintext response to the application layer.
 In the figure above, the enclave endorsement validation is illustrated with step 11 - 13.